Do you have flabby arms (aka bat wings), and want to tone them and searching for the best exercises for flabby arms? You’ve come to the right place.

 16. Two Arm Dumbbell Extension

-The seated dumbbell tricep extension is the great exercise to help tone and sculpt arms.
+The seated dumbbell tricep extension is a great exercise to help tone and sculpt arms.

 Overhead extension exercises are particularly useful in targeting the triceps muscle.